swilson96/personal-website/projects.md

 Yes, it's a web project.
 I was originally going to use [Weebly](http://www.weebly.com/) (and [here is the result](http://swilson96.weebly.com/)).
 Weebly is very nice but it wouldn't let me use my own domain and it stuck a load of weebly advertising at the bottom.
 Weebly also had no support for code snippets.
 It may or not be feasable to fix that with a Weebly plugin using [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) or similar.

 I was looking around for something else, even vaguely considering Wordpress, when I randomly came across Jekyll.
 It seems to be working for now.
 I'll have to put more effort in to maintain the style and add features, but oh well.
-The theme is Incorporated, by [Inc](https://sendtoinc.com).
+The theme is based on Incorporated, by [Inc](https://sendtoinc.com), with a few adjustments from me like the addition of a linked-in icon.

 I'm actually finding markdown a lot easier to use than the Weebly drag and drop interface.